i Overview of securities law

 Pursuant to the Communiqué on Debt Instruments, debt instruments issued in Turkey are required to be registered with the Central Registry Agency (CRA).
 With the changes on 18 February 2017 to the Communiqué on Debt Instruments, debt instruments issued outside Turkey are no longer required to be registered with the CRA.
-However, the required information about the amount, issue date, International Securities Identification Number (ISIN), interest commencement date, maturity date, interest rate, name of the custodian, currency of the bonds and the country of issuance must be submitted to the CRA within three business days of the issuance.
+However, the required information about the amount, issue date, International Securities Identification Number, interest commencement date, maturity date, interest rate, name of the custodian, currency of the bonds and the country of issuance must be submitted to the CRA within three business days of the issuance.
 Any changes to this information should be reported to the CRA within three business days of the date of change.

 The new Communiqué indicates that debt instruments issued by all issuers, including banks and corporations, can be repurchased by the issuers in the secondary markets.
 In such cases, the issuer has three alternatives: it can retain, resell or cancel the bonds – all before the maturity date.
-Each of these are options and do not constitute an obligation on the issuer (including cancelling the bonds).
+Each of these are options, and do not constitute an obligation on the issuer (including cancelling the bonds).
 Note that retaining the bonds on the balance sheet would raise some questions under Turkish law as to the termination or cancellation of the debt as a result of the same issuer becoming the debtor and creditor (for the same debt), therefore issuers tend to prefer to opt to resell or cancel.

 The new Communiqué also envisages early redemption at the request of the issuer or the investor.
-For bond issuances in Turkey, the rules and principles governing early redemption must be provided in the prospectus or in the other relevant issuance documents.
+For bond issuances in Turkey, the rules and principles governing early redemption must be provided in the prospectus or in other relevant issuance documents.
 The relevant rules and principles may be freely determined between the issuer and the investors for issuances abroad, notwithstanding the legislation of the country where the issuance takes place.

-The decisions of the Banking Regulation and Supervision Authority (BRSA) also affect the ability of banks to issue debt instruments.
-Historically, banks were not allowed to issue debt instruments because of the BRSA's negative approach, taking the needs of the Turkish Treasury into consideration; however, BRSA Decision No. 3665 dated 6 May 2010 allowed banks to issue foreign currency debt instruments provided they sell to individual and institutional investors residing outside Turkey.
+Decisions of the Banking Regulation and Supervision Authority (BRSA) also affect the ability of banks to issue debt instruments.
+Historically, banks were not allowed to issue debt instruments because of the BRSA's negative approach, taking the needs of the Turkish Treasury into consideration; however, BRSA Decision No. 3665 dated 6 May 2010 allows banks to issue foreign currency debt instruments provided they sell to individual and institutional investors residing outside Turkey.
 These debt instruments are subject to general issuance limits determined by the Council of Ministers.
 BRSA Decision No. 3875 dated 30 September 2010 also allowed banks to issue Turkish lira-denominated debt instruments, subject to issuance limits that are different from the general issuance limits determined under the new Communiqué.

 ii Developments affecting derivatives, securitisations and other structured products